Thendrale Ennai Thodu: Production

 Gaurishankar, who owned Devi Theatre at Madras, formed a production company Devi Films and approached Sridhar to do a romantic comedy on the lines of Kadhalikka Neramillai (1964).
 Sridhar and Gopu discussed the script at Gandhi statue at Marina Beach which eventually became Thendrale Ennai Thodu.
+The film was announced in 1984 under the title Thendrale Ennai Thottu Vidu.
 It is the debut of Jayashree.
+A fight sequence was shot at Saradha Studios.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Kanmani Nee Vara Kaathirunthen" is set to the Carnatic raga Malayamarutam, "Kavithai Paadu" is set to Madhyamavati, "Pudhiya Poovithu Poothathu" is set to Suddha Dhanyasi, and "Thendral Vanthu Ennai Thodum" is set to Hamsanadam.
 Fifteen mandolins and four guitars were used during the recording of "Pudhiya Poovithu Poothathu".
+This song was recorded in 1984 at Prasad Studios.

 Release and reception

 Thendrale Ennai Thodu was released on 31 May 1985.
 Kalki praised Ilaiyaraaja's music and Ashok Kumar's cinematography but felt the film lacked a storyline and requested Sridhar to come up at least with a little plot while making his next film.